mpollmeier/scala-repl-pp/README.md

 * Note: Ammonite allows to add dependencies dynamically even in the middle of the REPL session - that's not supported by scala-repl-pp yet.
 You need to know which dependencies you want on startup.

 ### [scala-cli](https://scala-cli.virtuslab.org/)
-scala-cli is mostly a wrapper around the regular Scala REPL and Ammonite, so depending on which one you choose, you essentially end up with the same differences as above.
+scala-cli wraps and invokes the regular Scala REPL (or optionally Ammonite).
+It doesn't have a separate REPL implementation, and therefor the above differences apply.

 ## Build it locally